bullet-train-co/magic_test/README.md

 ## Code of Conduct

-Everyone interacting in the Super Test project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bullet-train-co/super-test/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Magic Test project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bullet-train-co/magic-test/blob/master/CODE_OF_CONDUCT.md).